 Most email marketing providers offer data tracking for email marketing campaigns highlighting:

 - Email delivery success including details of bounce types whether a soft bounce, which might occur when a customer’s email inbox is full, or a hard bounce, which might occur when the customer has closed down an email account.
 Effective email marketing software will automatically assist with key deliverability issues removing those accounts that no longer exist from your marketing listsand therefore not adversely affecting your credibility.

 - Open rate – this is the number of people who opened your email divided by the total email delivered.
 Factors that impact open rate are sender recognition, subject line and when you send your email.

-- Clicks – total and unique. .
-It is also insightful to look at total clicks for specific calls-to-action especially where there are multiple links within an email.
+- Clicks – total clicks include multiple clicks by individuals and unique are clicks by a single individual eg if a single user clicks a specific link five times the server will record five total clicks and one unique click.
+It is insightful to look at total clicks for specific calls-to-action especially where there are multiple links within an email.
 This will help you determine the most popular links.
 A heat map can also highlight this.

 - Click-to-open rate – this is the total of unique clicks divided by emails opened.
 Click-to-open rate gives a deeper insight into email campaign performance because it looks at post-open interactions in relation to opens rather than the total delivered.
 This puts the focus of the metric on the performance of the actual email content and removes factors which influenced the recipient to open the email.